JanssenProject/jans/docs/README.md

 # Using jans-cli
-`jans-cli` is automatically installed if you choose to install **jans-config-api** during installation of Janssen Server. `jans-cli` has two modes of operation
+`jans-cli` is automatically installed if you choose to install **jans-config-api** during the installation of the Janssen Server. `jans-cli` has two modes of operation
 1. Menu-driven Interactive Mode
 2. Command Line Argument Mode